All Episodes

 But where are you leaning in terms of affiliation, or do you just remain independent?

-Uh independent at this point.
+Independent at this point.

-I I've never been good with labels.
+I've never been good with labels.

 You know, it's interesting.

-Most people think I'm a Republican, I'm not.
+Most people think I'm a Republican.

-But to me, uh if you were asking me to describe my philosophy, my governing philosophy, it is one of I describe myself as a Reagan conservative as an America first conservative, as a make America great again conservative, and and by that I believe in liberty and freedom.
+But to me, if you were asked me to describe my philosophy, my governing philosophy, it is one of I would describe myself as a Reagan conservative, as an America first conservative, as a make America great again conservative.

-I believe in our constitution and capitalism, limited government, lower taxes, less bureaucracy.
+I believe in our Constitution and capitalism, limited government, lower taxes, less bureaucracy.

 I believe that government has a responsibility to keep its citizens safe and secure.

-That that demands law and order be enforced.
+That demands law and order be enforced.

 I think we could do a lot better with the money we spend on every child on education.